ToF-/bowling-score-lisp/src/quote.md

 ```lisp
 * (apply + numbers)
 ```
 will not work, because the second element of this list will be evaluated before being given to `apply` which will result in a mistake.
-We need a way to mention a lisp form *without* evaluating it, that what `quote` is for.
+We need a way to mention a lisp form *without* evaluating it, and that's what `quote` is for.

 Remember that `foo` was defined as a variable:
 ```lisp